marialobillo/fixer-finder/README.md

-# For Easy Booking
+# Fixer Finder

-For Easy Booking is a web application that allows users to book appointments with service providers.
-The application is built with React, Node.js, Express, and MongoDB.
+Fixer Finder is a web application that allows users to book appointments with service providers.
+The application is built with React, Node.js, Express, and Postgresql.

 ## Installation